An atomic boson sampler

-An alternative to using photons for boson sampling is to use particles that are more amenable to being prepared in Fock states, like bosonic atoms.
 There is a rich history of studying quantum optics with atoms instead of photons~\cite{cronin_optics_2009}, including demonstrations of two-atom interference~\cite{kaufman_two-particle_2014, lopes_atomic_2015,islam_measuring_2015, robens_boson_2022}.
 Scaling these demonstrations up requires reliable preparation of chosen patterns of many identical atoms, evolution under non-interacting dynamics that can exchange the positions of the atoms, and high-fidelity detection of the atom positions after their evolution.
 The latter two requirements can be met with quantum gas microscopy, where it is possible to prepare and detect thousands of atoms in an optical lattice in which those atoms can tunnel and interfere~\cite{bakr_quantum_2009, sherson_single-atom-resolved_2010}.
-While in principle the first requirement can be met by additionally using sophisticated optical control techniques to isolate a subset of atoms from a larger many-body state~\cite{weitenberg_single-spin_2011, murmann_two_2015, preiss_strongly_2015, islam_measuring_2015, kaufman_quantum_2016, yan_two-dimensional_2022-1, zheng_efficiently_2022-1}, in practice, the typical state fidelities and cycle times of up to tens of seconds make it challenging to perform a large-scale boson sampling demonstration.
-To explore alternative routes to improve the speed and quality of state preparation, we turn to tools that have been developed to rapidly image~\cite{covey_2000-times_2019}, optically cool~\cite{kaufman_cooling_2012, thompson_coherence_2013-2, norcia_microscopic_2018, cooper_alkaline-earth_2018}, and deterministically rearrange individual atoms trapped in optical tweezers~\cite{endres_atom-by-atom_2016, barredo_atom-by-atom_2016}.
-Using the tweezers to implant atoms in a tunnel-coupled optical lattice~\cite{trisnadi_design_2022, young_tweezer-programmable_2022-1} allows for both fast state preparation (in hundreds of milliseconds), and the required dynamics for boson sampling.
-Moreover, the tweezers can be used to modify the lattice potential~\cite{young_tweezer-programmable_2022-1, wei_observation_2023-1} to implement different non-interacting dynamics with low loss.
+While in principle the first requirement can be met by additionally using sophisticated optical control techniques to isolate a subset of atoms from a larger many-body state~\cite{weitenberg_single-spin_2011, murmann_two_2015, islam_measuring_2015, kaufman_quantum_2016, yan_two-dimensional_2022-1, zheng_efficiently_2022}, in practice, the typical state fidelities and cycle times of up to tens of seconds make it challenging to perform a large-scale boson sampling demonstration.
+To explore alternative routes to improve the speed and quality of state preparation, we turn to tools that have been developed to rapidly image~\cite{covey_2000-times_2019}, optically cool~\cite{kaufman_cooling_2012, thompson_coherence_2013, norcia_microscopic_2018, cooper_alkaline-earth_2018}, and deterministically rearrange individual atoms trapped in optical tweezers~\cite{endres_atom-by-atom_2016, barredo_atom-by-atom_2016}.
+Using the tweezers to implant atoms in a tunnel-coupled optical lattice~\cite{trisnadi_design_2022, young_tweezer-programmable_2022} allows for both fast state preparation (in hundreds of milliseconds), and the required dynamics for boson sampling.
+Moreover, the tweezers can be used to modify the lattice potential~\cite{young_tweezer-programmable_2022} to implement different non-interacting dynamics with low loss.